-IPV is a proven cause of housing instability and homelessness for women and families.
+IPV is a proven cause of housing instability and homelessness for survivors and families.
 After enduring the trauma of abuse, a survivor may not have the resources to obtain safe and affordable housing.
 A study of residents in domestic violence shelters across the U.S. found that 84% stated that they needed help finding affordable housing.
-The lack of reliable housing can force women and families to remain in abusive households.
+The lack of reliable housing can force survivors and their families to remain in abusive households.
 Women’s Center & Shelter of Greater Pittsburgh (WC&S), in collaboration with Alle-Kiski HOPE Center, Center for Victims, and Crisis Center North, is implementing a new program to help women stuck between violence and homelessness.

 Housing Identification – Identifying decent, safe, and affordable housing in a quick manner while making sure the individual or family has a choice in their housing.

 Rent and Move-in Assistance – Helping with the costs associated with getting into housing.